Les Dennis: Extras

-On 11 August 2005 Dennis appeared as a guest star in an episode of the first series of BBC sitcom Extras, written by and starring Ricky Gervais and Stephen Merchant.
+On 11 August 2005, Dennis appeared as a guest star in an episode of the first series of BBC sitcom Extras, written by and starring Ricky Gervais and Stephen Merchant.
 In this appearance, Dennis portrayed a fictional version of himself, alongside Gerard Kelly, who played a camp theatre director, the recurring character Bunny.
-Dennis would go on to say that "you could say Extras changed my life."
+Dennis would go on to say "you could say Extras changed my life."

 2006–2007

 In early 2006, Dennis presented and performed in BBC One's The Sound of Musicals and guested in New Street Law on BBC One.

 In summer 2006, he played scriptwriter Nick Chase in a new comedy play called Marlon Brando's Corset, which toured the UK from July 2006, including a month-long run at the Edinburgh Fringe.

-He appeared as a guest in August 2006 on the ITV drama series, The Bill starring as a man suspected of murdering his father.
-Dennis appeared alongside fellow former Russ Abbot performer Lisa Maxwell, who played D.I.
-Samantha Nixon in the series.
+Dennis appeared as a guest in August 2006 in the ITV drama series The Bill, starring as a man suspected of murdering his father.
+Dennis appeared alongside fellow former Russ Abbot performer Lisa Maxwell, who played DI Samantha Nixon in the series.

 At the 2006 Edinburgh International Television Festival, it was announced Dennis would make a return to the gameshow genre, presenting a new big-money quiz show titled In the Grid for Channel 5.
 The show debuted on 30 October 2006 and aired for one series.
 From April 2007, he also hosted UKTV Gold's TV Now and Then quiz show.
 The same month he guest-starred on BBC One's Holby City.

 He appeared on The Friday Night Project as a panellist on "Who knows the most about the guest host?" when Rupert Everett guest hosted.
-In theatre Dennis guest-starred as narrator in Side by Side by Sondheim at the Venue, London.
+In theatre Dennis guest-starred as narrator in Side by Side by Sondheim at The Venue, London.

 As one of the team, he completed running the Safaricom Marathon in Lewa to raise funds for the BBC Wildlife Fund, screened on BBC One's Saving Planet Earth in July 2007.

 In August 2007, he starred in the hit play Certified Male—about the highs and lows of modern manhood—at the Edinburgh Festival.
 He then toured in The Servant of Two Masters, directed by Michael Bogdanov and at Christmas he returned to pantomime after a ten-year break, co-starring in Cinderella with Hollywood veteran Mickey Rooney at the Empire Theatre, Sunderland, produced by First Family Entertainment.